Excel-DNA/ExcelDna/docs/Documentation.md

 * [Async macro example - formatting the calling cell from a UDF](Async macro example - formatting the calling cell from a UDF)
 * [Enumerating Excel COM Automation collections in VB.NET](Enumerating Excel COM Automation collections in VB.NET)
 * [Modal dialog on new thread](Modal dialog on new thread)
-* Showing a WPF form on a new thread [https://exceldna.codeplex.com/discussions/266302](https://exceldna.codeplex.com/discussions/266302)

 ### Reference
 **Disclaimer:** The Reference section is still sparse and far from complete.
 Similar to above, there is an ongoing effort to complete the documentation.